Lithill/Plant-Planner/README.md

 ## Features

-The website is made up of two pages.
+The website is made up of # pages.

+The plants page is filtered by when the plants next need to be watered, so that the plants most in need of watering are at the top.
+Plants that need watering now also have red text.

 The index page has the following features: